 - Keep a healthy weight.
 Proper portion sizes and exercise are a key part of this, too.

 - Limit foods with high saturated fat and cholesterol, like fatty meats and fried foods.

-- Cut down on sugars.
+- Cut down on sugar.

-- Drink enough water or other fluids.
+- Drinks enough water and other fluids.

-Relieving Dry Mouth
+Ease Dry Mouth